raspibo/eventman/docs/DEVELOPMENT.md

 You have probably noticed that the /events/:event\_id/persons/\* and /events/:event\_id/tickets/\* paths seems to do the same thing.
 That's mostly true, and if we're talking about the data structure they are indeed the same (i.e.: a GET to /events/:event\_id/tickets/:ticket\_id will return the same {"person": {"name": "Mario", [...]}} structure as a call to /events/:event\_id/persons/:person\_id).
 The main difference is that the first works on the \_id property of the entry, the other on person\_id.
 Plus, the input and output are filtered in a different way, for example to prevent a registered person to autonomously set the attendee status or getting the complete list of registered persons.

+Beware that most probably the /persons and /events/:event\_id/persons paths will be removed from a future version of Event Man(mager) in an attempt to rationalize how we handle data.

 Permissions
 ===========

+Being too lazy to implement a proper MAC or RBAC, we settled to a simpler mapping on CRUD operations on paths.
+This will probably change in the future.

+User's permission are stored in the *permission* key, and merged with a set of defaults, valid also for unregistered users.
+Operations are *read*, *create*, *update* and *delete* (plus the spcial *all* value).
+There's also the special *admin|all* value: if present, the user has every privilege.

+Permissions are strings: the path and the permission are separated by **|**; the path components (resource:sub-resource, if any) are separated by **:**.
+In case we are not accessing a specific sub-resource (i.e.: we don't have a sub-resource ID), the **-all** string is appended to the resource name.
+For example:
+- **events|read**: ability to retrieve the list of events and their data (some fields, like the list of registered persons, are filtered out if you don't have other permissions)
+- **event:tickets|all**: ability to do everything to a ticket (provided that you know its ID)
+- **event:tickets-all|create**: ability to create a new ticket (you don't have an ID, if you're creating a new ticket, hence the -all suffix)

 Triggers